Conductor

 Gail A. Brechting, Conductor & Musical Director

 From 1996-1999 Mrs. Brechting represented MSBOA as the State Representative for the Michigan Youth Arts Festival.
-For over 40 years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone and tuba lessons to students of all ages.
+For forty years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone and tuba lessons to students of all ages.

-She has been the guest conductor with the Acadia Winds in Louisiana, Hot Springs Community Band in Arkansas, was the featured conductor with the Louisiana Middle School Honors Band, and she served as guest clinician and conductor with the Winter Park High School in Florida.
-She is the 2019-2022 recipient of the Harry Begian Conductor Scholar award, through Blue Lake Fine Arts Camp.
-It is a two-year opportunity to work with Dr. Rodney Dorsey, director of bands from Indiana University.
+She has been the guest conductor with the Acadia Winds in Louisiana, Hot Springs Community Band in Arkansas, was the featured conductor with the Louisiana Middle School Honors Band, and served as guest clinician and conductor with the Winter Park High School in Florida.
+She is the 2019 & 2022 recipient of the Harry Begian Conductor Scholar Award, through Blue Lake Fine Arts Camp.

-Mrs. Brechting is the President of the Association of Concert Bands, an International organization serving adult community bands, serving two previous terms on their board of directors.
+Mrs. Brechting is the Past President of the Association of Concert Bands, an international organization serving adult community bands, serving two previous terms on their board of directors.
+She is the Lifelong Arts Program Director with Blue Lake Fine Arts Camp, serving since 2019.
 She is a member of the National Band Association, the College Band Directors Association, an Emeritus member of Michigan School Band and Orchestra Association, the World Association for Symphonic Bands and Ensembles, P.E.O. and the Women Band Directors Association.
-She is the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee.
+She is the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee, and presently chairs this committee.
 She holds a Bachelor of Music Education degree from Central Michigan University and a Master of Arts degree from Western Michigan University.
-Mrs. Brechting is on the music faculty of Muskegon Community College and recently retired after a 40-year music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
+Mrs. Brechting is a past music faculty member of Muskegon Community College.
+She retired in 2019, after a 40-year public school music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
+In her spare time, she trains to compete as a US Masters swimmer, loves to play golf and travel.

 Mrs. Brechting lives in Spring Lake with her engineer/pianist husband Frank.
-Their daughter Annelise is a Physician Assistant 3rd year Graduate Student at Marquette University in Milwaukee, WI.
+Their daughter Annelise, is a Physician Assistant in Greenville, SC.

 WINDS Conductors